haykarustamyan/ComposeParallaxToolbar/README.md

 - Ensure you're using a compatible Material 3 theme
 - Use proper insets handling to avoid system UI overlaps
+- Make sure you're using the correct content type (`ParallaxContent.Regular` for regular scrollable content, `ParallaxContent.Lazy` for LazyColumn)

 #### iOS

-- "No such module" errors: check framework linkage
+- "No such module" errors: check framework linkage and make sure the framework is properly embedded
 - Memory issues: maintain strong references to view controllers
+- Custom implementations must be added to the common multiplatform code (iOS part), not directly in iOS app code

 </details>